Pav bhaji is a a very famous street side food of India. Bhaji is hot, spicy and tangy gravy eaten with Pav (dinner rolls/bread).

 6. Add mashed vegetable mixture, frozen green peas, cooked and mashed dry green peas in the pan.
 Stir well, add water to adjust consistency.
 Also adjust salt if you find it is low.
 Simmer for 4-5 minutes so all the flavors are blended together.
 At the end, add lemon juice and butter.

-7. Garnish with coriander and serve hot with Gluten free/regular Pav/bread or Paratha.
-I personally like eating this bhaji with rice roti.
+7. Garnish with coriander and serve hot with Gluten free/regular Pav/bread or Paratha, masala onion, papad (papadam) and a slice of lemon.
+I personally like eating this bhaji with rice flatbread.

 1. Turn on SAUTE mode on instant pot, add mix of butter/oil and cumin seeds.